Photographers in Connecticut

 Jobs for Photographers in this state are declining at a rate of 7.0% which is a faster decline than the nationwide estimated projection of -5.6%.

 Connecticut Annual Job Openings

-The BLS estimates there will be 140 annual job openings, and 1,870 total jobs in 2026 for Photographers in this state.
+The BLS is projecting 140 annual Photographers job openings in Connecticut, and 1,870 total jobs in the year 2026.

 Nationwide, the prediction is 10,300 annual jobs and 139,000 total jobs in 2026.

 What do Photographers Make in Connecticut?

 In 2018 wages for Photographers ranged from $22,320 to $75,590 with $38,090 being the median annual salary.